anastasia-dragomanQA/api-testing-project-dummyjson/API_Test_Cases.md

 **Expected Result:**
 - Status code is 404 OR empty response
 - No product data is returned
+- Response format is JSON
+- No valid product data is returned

 ## TC-API-004 Verify product categories can be retrieved